 State Government Grants

 As mentioned, federal grant money is usually awarded to local governments and nonprofit entities, which may then redistribute eligible funds to small businesses in their region.
 Local governments can also use local state and city taxes to fund business grants.
-So, be sure to search for government grants particular to minority-owned businesses in your city and state.
+So be sure to search for government grants particular to minority-owned businesses in your city and state.

 Venture Capital Financing For Minority-Owned Businesses

 VC funding is not a grant per se, as the venture capitalists who invest capital in your company (this capital is also called “seed money” or “seed funding”) receive ownership in your company in exchange for their investment.
 However, VC funding can be a viable source of capital for some businesses, especially tech startups.
-There is also a growing list of VC groups that specifically invest in minority-owned business.
-And while venture capitalists still give most of their money to white men, there are a lot more VC funding opportunities for minorities than there are grants for minorities.
+There is also a growing list of VC groups that specifically invest in minority-owned businesses.
+And while venture capitalists still give most of their money to white men, there are many more VC funding opportunities for minorities than there are grants for minorities.

 Here are just a few VC investors that provide seed money to minority-owned businesses:

-- New Voices—“New Voices provides capital for start-ups, established businesses and community-based enterprises led by women of color entrepreneurs.”
+- New Voices: “New Voices provides capital for startups, established businesses, and community-based enterprises led by women of color entrepreneurs.”

-- Kapor Capital—“Kapor Capital invests in tech-driven early stage companies committed to closing gaps of access, opportunity or outcome for low income communities and/or communities of color in the United States.
+- Kapor Capital: “Kapor Capital invests in tech-driven early-stage companies committed to closing gaps of access, opportunity or outcome for low-income communities and/or communities of color in the United States.
 We are particularly interested in those that address gaps of disproportionate relevance to African-Americans and Latinx communities.”

-- Access Latina—“Access Latina is a non-profit accelerator that empowers Latin American women in Puerto Rico, US mainland and Latin America by providing access capital, knowledge acquisition and public policy.
-The program also provides investment resources to women-owned businesses with high-growth potential via a yearly competition in agriculture, social innovation and STEAM industries.
+- Access Latina: “Access Latina is a nonprofit accelerator that empowers Latin American women in Puerto Rico, US mainland, and Latin America by providing access capital, knowledge acquisition, and public policy.
+The program also provides investment resources to women-owned businesses with high-growth potential via a yearly competition in agriculture, social innovation, and STEAM industries.
 Although Access Latina does not invest directly, it provides capital through grants, loans, crowdfunding round with Kiva Zip, and other accelerators.”